tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTraffic/AddATrafficIntersection/index.md

 ## Add a box collider
 <!-- TODO add guidelines -->
 1. `TrafficIntersection` needs to be marked with a box collider.
-First click on the `Add Component` button
+First click on the `Add Component` button.

     ![Add box collider gif](traffic_intersection_add_box.gif)

-1. In the window that popped up search for `Box Collider` and select it
+1. In the window that popped up search for `Box Collider` and select it.

     ![Search for box collider](box_collider_search.png)